benbahrenburg/benCoding.AlarmManager/README.md

 alarmManager.cancelAlarmNotification(41);
 </code></pre>

-<h3>addAlarmService</h3>
+<h3>cancelAlarmService</h3>
-This method cancels the alarm linked to the requestCode provided when calling the addAlarmService method.
+This method cancels the alarm linked to the requestCode provided when calling the cancelAlarmService method.

 <b>Below parameters:</b>
 * (int)(Optional) Provide an int with the requestCode used when creating the Alarm